What is a charter school?

 Like all public schools, charter schools are open to all students.
 CSI schools serve all students, including students with special needs, students with gifted abilities, and students who are emerging multilingual learners.

 Each CSI school has developed its own plan for identifying, serving, and evaluating students with special needs, students with gifted abilities, and students who are emerging multilingual learners.
 These program plans ensure schools are implementing programming in compliance with local, state, and federal requirements and in alignment with their unique educational models.
 If you have further questions, call 303-866-3299 or email CSI_info@csi.state.co.us.

 Where can I find parent and student testimonies of their experience with CSI charter schools?

 CSI is committed to fostering high-quality charter school options that meet the needs of their communities.
 Each member of the 20,000+ CSI community of schools has a unique story on why they have chosen a charter school.

-Check out our selection of stories from CSI school staff, parents, students, and CSI staff here.
+Check out our selection of stories from CSI school staff, parents, students.
 Each story highlights what charter schools and choice mean to them.